cysouw/diathesis/text/c02_case.md

 Yet, there is a special class of verbs that appear to obligatorily need such a quantified object.
 These objects are interrogated by *wie viel?* 'how much' (though interrogation with *was* 'what' seems also possible with some of them).
 Though debatable, I tend to classify these accusative constituents as arguments.
 Whatever the interpretation, when they are arguments, but also when these constituents are not considered to be arguments, then there is still something special with these verbs.

-A further argument to consider these accusative constituents as something special is that these verbs cannot be passivized, just like typical intransitive verbs \Next[a].
-Even with non-quantified objects, these verbs still prohibit passivization \Next[b].
+A further argument to consider these accusative constituents as something special is that these verbs cannot be passivised, just like typical intransitive verbs \Next[a].
+Even with non-quantified objects, these verbs still prohibit passivisation \Next[b].

 \ex.
  \a.
 Die Aussage kostet sie den Wahlsieg.
  \b.
 Ich bin der Herausforderung gewachsen.

-An exception to this rule blocking passivization for quantified objects are the verbs *verdienen* and *zahlen*.
+An exception to this rule blocking passivisation for quantified objects are the verbs *verdienen* and *zahlen*.
 They can be used with quantified objects \Next[b] and with non-quantified objects \Next[a], similarly to *kosten* above.
-However, with these verbs passivization is possible \Next[c,d], so these verbs are considered to be taking regular accusative objects.
+However, with these verbs passivisation is possible \Next[c,d], so these verbs are considered to be taking regular accusative objects.

 \ex.
  \a.
 Er verdient 50 Euro.
 Er verdient den Nobelpreis.